 Omar Villacres, Associate Pastor - email@example.com

 Omar has lived in North Jersey with his family most of his life.
 Since his conversion in 2001, he's been serving the local church in various roles.
 Before being ordained through Church Without Borders, Omar served as Worship Director at the International House of Prayer - Eastern Gate and as a missionary with his family in the Middle East with Frontier Alliance International.
-At CWB, Omar currently leads our worship team, gives pastoral leadership to our Student Ministries, heads up the media team, and partners with John in pastoring the church through preaching and pastoral care.
-He lives in Mount Laurel with his beautiful wife, Crissia, and three amazing girls, Elizabeth, Emma, and Ella.
-Omar holds a Business degree from Berkeley College and is currently pursuing a M. Div. with a Seminary institution.
-He loves reading Cornelius Van Til and listening to cinematic soundtracks.
+At CWB, Omar currently leads our worship team, provides support to our Young Adult ministry, media team, and partners with John in pastoring the church through preaching and pastoral care.
+He lives in Moorestown with his beautiful wife, Crissia, and four amazing children, Elizabeth, Emma, Ella and David.
+Omar is currently pursuing a M. Div. at Westminster Theological Seminary.

 Matt Taylor, Bi-Vocational Pastor